mmastrac/blaze/crates/ssu/SSU.md

 Expected Responses:

-When receiving a SendBreak message, no further response is sent (break is delivered to the session)
+When receiving a `SEND_BREAK` message, no further response is sent (a serial break signal of indeterminate duration is delivered to the session)

 ---

 ### Request restore

+If a session has indicated that it has existing sessions, the local side may request a session restore to give the remote side an opportunity to redraw the terminal contents and restore the terminal state.

 Format: `;`